IrisSec/irissec.github.io/contact.md

 # Contact

-If you would like to contact the IrisSec Computer Hacking Club for any reason, please email the club board using the information provided.
+If you would like to contact IrisSec for any reason, please send an email using the following information:

-IrisSec Computer Hacking Club \\
+IrisSec \\
-Club Executive Board \\
 [irissec@pm.me](mailto:irissec@pm.me)